Sleeping on an Incline: 5 Easy Ways to Elevate Your Sleep and Health

 Can I use regular pillows to achieve the incline?

-How long does it take to see benefits from inclined sleeping?
+How long does it take to see benefits?

-Will my mattress slide down on an inclined bed?
+Will my mattress slide down?

-Can inclined sleeping help with anything besides reflux?
+Can inclined sleeping help beyond reflux?

 Maximizing Space: Clever Mirror Hacks for Small Bedrooms